benz1234567/vim-be-better/README.md

 Feel free to make your own though, and either distribute them yourself or make a PR.

 PS: all you have to do is put your game's .lua file into the games folder.
+Make sure yourGame:name() is the same as the file name without .lua.